 These days, many types of smoked cheeses are smoked in smokers rather than by a wide-open fire.
-The smokers waft smoke over wheels of cheese as they age on racks.
+The smokers waft the smoke over wheels of cheese as they age on racks.
 Some cheesemakers use small smokers.
-Others, like Rumiano Fine Natural Cheese, build walk-in smokers that accommodate larger quantities of cheese.
-A cheese can be lightly smoked, so the finished product has a very subtle smokiness, or heavily smoked.
+Others, like Rumiano Fine Natural Cheese, build walk-in smokers that accommodate more significant quantities of cheese.
+A block of cheese can be lightly smoked, so the finished product has a very subtle smokiness, or heavily smoked.

 The smokers used by most artisanal cheeses are fueled with natural wood.
 The type of wood used affects the flavor of the cheese.
 Apple, oak, hickory, chestnut and alder wood are frequently used.
-The Mozzarella Company smokes their mozzarella over pecan chips.
-Rogue Creamery uses hazelnut shells.
+The Mozzarella Company smokes their mozzarella over pecan chips while Rogue Creamery uses hazelnut shells.

-Smoking also helps preserve cheese.
-This was especially valued before any kind of refrigeration was invented, but even today, cheesemakers might smoke a cheese because they like the way it preserves the cheese and affects the maturation process.
+Smoking also helps preserve the cheese.
+This was especially valued before any refrigeration was invented, but even today, cheesemakers might smoke a cheese because they like the way it preserves the cheese and affects the maturation process.

 Examples of Smoked Cheese